publicarray/ruspk/benchmark.md

-## Unscientific Benchmark
+# Unscientific Benchmark

 * Not an entirely fair benchmark
 * Benchmarked on a 2012 Macbook Pro
 * Results are in requests/sec
-* `Connection: Close` because keep-alive reqests are unrealistic as a benchmark for the real world.
+* `Connection: Close` because keep-alive requests are unrealistic as a benchmark for the real world.
-* without `Connection: Close` because I want to see what is possable.
+* without `Connection: Close` because I want to see what is possible.

 || with `Connection: Close` | without `Connection: Close`|
 |-|-|-|